This project is continued from How to Replace a Pop-Up Sink Drain – Part 2.

 - Screw on the drain flange on the drain body until the Plumber’s Putty just makes contact with the sink.

 - While holding the drain body, tighten the lock nut to compress the black rubber washer and drawn the drain flange down against the sink.

 These steps are illustrated in the following photos.

 Note the lock nut, anti-friction washer and black rubber gasket (in that order) are set at the lowest position on the drain body.
 Insert the drain body up through the sink drain hole.
 Turn the drain body so the rod opening faces the back of the sink to later mate with pivot rod.
 Hold the drain in this position against the bottom of the sink.

-Note that a generous amount of the threaded drain body extends up from the sink drain hole.
+The threaded drain body extends up through the sink drain hole.
 While holding the drain body in place with one hand under the sink, reach over in the sink bowl and screw on the drain flange until the Plumber’s Putty just touches the sink surface as shown in the #2 photo inset:

-At this point, the rubber gasket is lightly touching the bottom of the sink drain after screwing on the drain flange:
+At this point the rubber gasket (red arrow) is lightly touching the bottom of the sink drain after screwing on the drain flange:

 While holding the drain body so the rod opening faces the back of the sink, tighten the lock nut.
 This will simultaneously:

 - Compress the rubber gasket – and –